 Jussie Smollett scandal engulfs Chicago mayoral candidates

-CHICAGO -- As Chicago police and prosecutors play the blame game over this week's surprise decision to drop a 16-count indictment against "Empire" actor Jussie Smollett, the fallout is now dominating the city's upcoming mayoral election.
+CHICAGO -- As police and prosecutors play the blame game over this week's surprise decision to drop a 16-count indictment against "Empire" actor Jussie Smollett, the fallout is now dominating the city's upcoming mayoral election.

 Candidates Toni Preckwinkle and Lori Lightfoot have both been peppered with questions about the case and its handling.
 Both have faulted State's Attorney Kim Foxx for failing to provide details on why the charges were dropped.